Tender Port

 My second visit, I took the local bus to Nice — a €1.50 revelation.
 The Promenade des Anglais stretched before me, that famous walkway along the sea where Victorian aristocrats once promenaded and where today joggers, cyclists, and strollers share the space.
 I wandered through the Old Town (Vieux Nice), lost myself in the Cours Saleya flower market bursting with sunflowers and lavender, and climbed Castle Hill for panoramic views over the Baie des Anges.
 I ate socca — that chickpea crêpe that's Nice's signature street food — standing at a counter because that's how the locals do it.
 It was hot, crispy, and perfect with a squeeze of lemon.

 The third time, I stayed in Villefranche itself, and I think that was the wisest choice.
 I swam off the tiny beach, the water so clear I could count pebbles ten feet down.
 I ate lunch at a waterfront restaurant where the bouillabaisse came in a copper pot and the waiter explained each fish with Provençal pride.
-I explored the Chapelle Saint-Pierre, decorated entirely by Jean Cocteau in 1957 with scenes from St. Peter's life and local fishermen — a small jewel that most people miss in their rush to Monaco.
-I wandered without agenda, which is exactly what the Côte d'Azur rewards.
+And I spent a full hour — no one rushing me, no tour group waiting — in the Chapelle Saint-Pierre, and that hour stays with me still.

 Monaco deserves a full day if you can get it, and Nice deserves at least half of one.
 But Villefranche deserves your attention too.
 Don't just pass through on your way somewhere else.
-The small Citadelle houses museums (free entry) including works by Picasso and Miró.
+The massive Citadelle Saint-Elme, built in 1557 to defend against Ottoman attacks and the Barbary pirates who terrorized this coast, now houses the Town Hall and several small museums, including the Volti Museum with its powerful bronze sculptures.
+Entry is free, the views from the ramparts are spectacular, and the open-air theater in the courtyard still hosts summer concerts.
 The church of Saint-Michel contains genuine Baroque treasures.
 The beach may be rocky, but the water is divine.
 And the pace is something the rest of the Riviera has largely forgotten.

 If you do venture out, consider Eze — a medieval village perched like an eagle's nest 1,400 feet above the sea.
 The Jardin Exotique there offers cactus gardens with vertiginous views, and the narrow streets lead to artisan shops that are actually worth browsing.
 You can take a bus up and hike down the Nietzsche Path (the philosopher composed parts of "Thus Spoke Zarathustra" while walking it), though be warned — it's steep and rough on the knees.